woop/claude-command-guard/README.md

         # Regex to match commands that trigger LLM validation
         "pattern": r'rm\s+',

-        # Task for the LLM
+        # Instructions given to LLM
         "instructions": "Validate rm commands for path safety",

         # What LLM should consider safe